 which is highly dependent on wavelength, λ, which is in cm.
 The parameters α0 and ρn are the volume polarizability, in cm-3, and the depolarization ratio, which is unitless (Sneep and Ubachs, 2005).

-The other important quantity for scattering is the phase function.
-For Rayleigh scattering, the vector model phase function is given by the Rayleigh-Gans approximation (Mishchenko et al., 2002)
+The other important quantity for scattering is the scattering matrix.
+For Rayleigh scattering, the vector model scattering matrix is given by the Rayleigh-Gans approximation (Mishchenko et al., 2002)